Sofia Samodelkina: 2024–25 season: First national title, Four Continents and World Championships debut

-In July 2024, Samodelkina competed at the Kazakh Summer Championships, her first competition since March 2023.
+In July 2024, Samodelkina competed at the Kazakhstan Summer Championships, her first competition since March 2023.
 She ranked second place in the short program, but won the free skate, winning the gold medal overall.
 Upon watching Samodelkina's performances and her decreased level of technical difficulty, Tatiana Tarasova publicly mocked her, saying, "What Olympic medals?
 With such skating, they take the last places and don't give medals.
 No, it is impossible to see any future prospects in her."

 At the beginning of September, Samodelkina announced that she had left Evgeni Plushenko and was now training in Kazakhstan full-time.
 Plushenko expressed his displeasure with Samodelkina's decision to leave the Angels of Plushenko, saying, "Everything was done very ugly.
 We will learn our lessons and try to act more wisely in the future, especially when working with foreign athletes."
 Later that month, Samodelkina competed on the Junior Grand Prix circuit for the first time in three years at the 2024 JGP Turkey, where she finished in fourth place.
 Going on to make her senior international debut at the 2024 Denis Ten Memorial Challenge, Samodelkina won the silver medal.
 Toward the end of October, Samodelkina traveled to Los Angeles, California, where she began a three-week internship with Rafael Arutyunyan.
-Continuing to compete on the 2024–25 ISU Challenger Series, Samodelkina won the silver medalat the 2024 Tallinn Trophy.
+Continuing to compete on the 2024–25 ISU Challenger Series, Samodelkina won the silver medal at the 2024 Tallinn Trophy.